Texas Roadhouse Green Beans

 To determine the weight of one serving, prepare the recipe as instructed.
 Weigh the finished recipe, then divide the weight of the finished recipe (not including the weight of the container the food is in) by the desired number of servings.
 Result will be the weight of one serving.

-So glad you enjoyed the recipe!
-Thanks for sharing, Cindy.
+We’re so glad you enjoyed it!
+Thanks for sharing, Randy!